-Beginning in calendar year 2020, all physicians who have completed an ABOG- or ACGME-accredited fellowship in Reproductive Endocrinology and Infertility (REI) must achieve ABOG subspecialty certification within 8 years of completion of their training.
-If certification is not achieved within 8 years, the physician no longer will be eligible to apply for either the qualifying or Certifying Subspecialty Examination unless an additional 12 months of subspecialty training is completed.
+Beginning in calendar year 2020, all physicians who have completed an ACGME-accredited fellowship in Female Pelvic Medicine and Reconstructive Surgery must achieve ABOG subspecialty certification within 8 years of completion of their training.
+If certification is not achieved within 8 years, the physician no longer will be eligible to apply for either the qualifying or certifying subspecialty examination unless an additional 6 months of subspecialty training is completed.

-This means that physicians who have completed subspecialty training in calendar year 2012 or earlier must be subspecialty certified by 2020 or will be required to complete an additional 12 months of training before regaining eligibility to apply for certification.
+This means that physicians who have completed subspecialty training in calendar year 2012 or earlier must be subspecialty certified by 2020 or will be required to complete an additional 6 months of training before regaining eligibility to apply for certification.

-If a physician fails to achieve subspecialty certification within 8 years of completion of an accredited REI fellowship program and successfully completes an additional 12 months of training, they must achieve subspecialty certification within 4 years of the completion of the additional training.
+If a physician fails to achieve subspecialty certification within 8 years of completion of an accredited Female Pelvic Medicine and Reconstructive Surgery fellowship program and successfully completes an additional 6 months of training, they must achieve subspecialty certification within 4 years of the completion of the additional training.
+If a physician is unable to achieve certification within 4 years, they must complete a full three year ACGME-approved fellowship in Female Pelvic Medicine and Reconstructive Surgery in order to be eligible for certification.